Why Workplace Drug Testing Is Needed

 What is included in their services?

 Employee assistance programs offer a variety of scope and subject matter.
-Comprehensive programs will usually provide managers with help in dealing with troubled employees, developing wellness policies, and setting up seminars on health issues, and organization return-to-duty testing.
+Comprehensive programs will usually provide managers with help in dealing with troubled employees, developing wellness policies, setting up seminars on health issues, and organization return-to-duty testing.

 Is the facility accessible?
 Can they be easily reached?